twitter/twitter-text/js/README.md

 ## Remaining character count example

-    var tweet = "This is a test tweet": var remainingCharacters = 140 - twttr.txt.getTweetLength(tweet);
+    var tweet = "This is a test tweet";
+    var remainingCharacters = 140 - twttr.txt.getTweetLength(tweet);

 `getTweetLength` returns the computed length of a tweet after taking into consideration t.co URL shortening and non UTF-16 characters